Elliptic complexes on manifolds with boundary: Introduction

 A complex of differential operators on a manifold with boundary which is exact $($respectively, acyclic$)$ on the level of homogeneous principal symbols, in general will not have the Fredholm property.
 Again it is natural to ask whether it is possible to complement the complex with boundary conditions to a Fredholm problem within the framework of Boutet de Monvel's calculus.
 Already Dynin, in his two-page note \cite{Dyni}, observed the presence of a kind of Atiyah-Bott obstruction which singles out those complexes that can be complemented with trace operators from Boutet de Monvel's calculus.
 Unfortunately, \cite{Dyni} does not contain any proofs and main results claimed there could not be reproduced later on.
 One contribution of our paper is to construct complementing boundary conditions in case of vanishing Atiyah-Bott obstruction, though of a different form as those announced in \cite{Dyni}.
 Moreover we show that, in case of violated Atiyah-Bott obstruction, we can complement the complex with generalized Atiyah-Patodi-Singer conditions to a Fredholm complex, see Section \ref{sec:03.2}.
 Given a complex with boundary conditions, we characterize its Fredholm property on principal symbolic level.

 As is well-known, for the classical deRham complex on a bounded manifold the Atiyah-Bott obstruction vanishes; in fact, the complex itself -- without any additional boundary condition -- is a Fredholm complex.
 On the other hand, the Dolbeault or Cauchy-Riemann complex on a complex manifold with boundary violates the Atiyah-Bott obstruction; we shall show this in Section \ref{sec:03.3.5} in the simple case of the two-dimensional unit ball, where calculations are very explicit.
 Still, by our result, the Dolbeault complex can be complemented by generalized Atiyah-Patodi-Singer conditions to a Fredholm problem.
-A more thorough analysis of this particular complex is subject to future research.
-In general, we think that our approach opens up new possibilities in the analysis of complexes of differential operators and problems related with it.